cupsyyyy/Cu_psy_CB/README.md

 ## Usage

 ### Run via Windows batch script (`start.bat`):

-This will automatically activate your virtual environment and start the .
+This will automatically activate your virtual environment and start the CB!

 ---